 By Heather Garbers

 Recruiting and retaining truck drivers has become a huge challenge that’s only going to get worse.
 It’s impacting every sector that relies on the trucking industry to transport goods across the country.
-Everyone is now scrambling to find solutions.

 Employers are doing everything they can to address the shortfall, offering sign-on bonuses and increasing wages by at least 10 percent in the last 18 months.
 Some employers are looking at resources to not just attract but to also retain their drivers in an industry where the 2018 first quarter turnover was 88 percent.
 Many innovative commercial carrier employers are offering enriched truck driver insurance with competitively priced voluntary benefits that respond to the industry’s – and drivers’ – unique challenges without adding to their costs.